Henry Allen Bullock

-Henry Allen Bullock (May 2, 1906 - February 8, 1973) was an American historian and sociologist and the first Black professor to be appointed to the faculty of arts and sciences at the University of Texas at Austin.
+Henry Allen Bullock (May 2, 1906 – February 8, 1973) was an American historian and sociologist, the first African American to win the Bancroft Prize, and the first Black professor to be appointed to the faculty of arts and sciences at the University of Texas at Austin.

 Personal life

-Henry Allen Bullock was born on May 2, 1906 in Tarboro, North Carolina as the son of Jesse Bullock and Aurelia Bullock.
+Henry Allen Bullock was born on May 2, 1906, in Tarboro, North Carolina as the son of Jesse Bullock and Aurelia Christmas.

 Family

+Henry Allen Bullock became a father at age 18.
+His first documented son, John Francine Tolliver, was born October 30, 1924 in Tarboro, North Carolina.
+Bullock's eldest daughter, Marjorie Louise Beale, was born on September 19, 1927 in Norfolk, Virginia.
+James Leroy Newton, Bullock's second son, was born March 9, 1929 in Edgecombe County, North Carolina.

-Henry Allen Bullock married Merle Louise Anderson Bullock.
-Merle gave birth to their three children: Henry Allen Bullock Jr., Rodney Bullock, and Merle Boyd.
+Henry Allen Bullock married Violet Harriet Bailey on January 25, 1930.
+Their son, Henry Allen Bullock Jr., was born on January 7, 1931 in Prairie View, Texas.
+Bullock later married Merle Louise Anderson on May 24, 1938.
+Merle gave birth to their two children: Rodney Bullock and Merle Bullock.

 Death

-Henry Allen Bullock died on February 8, 1973 at the age of 66 due to a sudden illness.
-His funeral was held on February 12, 1973 in Houston, Texas.
+Henry Allen Bullock died on February 8, 1973, at the age of 66 due to a ruptured left ventricle.
+His funeral was held on February 12, 1973, in Houston, Texas.
 He was laid to rest in the Paradise South Cemetery in Pearland, Texas.

 Education

 He graduated from Virginia Union University with a B.A in social sciences and Latin classics in 1928, from the University of Michigan with an M.A. in sociology and comparative psychology in 1929 and with a Ph.D. in sociology in 1942.
 He was an Earhardt Foundation fellow at the University of Michigan.